 Ultimately, if you’re a guy that takes survival in any condition seriously—especially in today’s environment—Tactical definitely does not suck.

-Pew Pew Tactical is an excellent resource for product reviews and comparisons.
+Pew Pew Tactical is an excellent resource for reviews and comparisons.
 Many of those comparisons are hands-on reviews, which is pretty rare.
 It’s certainly a site you should look into.

-It’s not just product reviews that Pew Pew Tactical has to offer.
+It’s not just reviews that Pew Pew Tactical has to offer.
 There are tips, advice, and regular blog posts to sort through.
 It’s an awesome site with a lot of really useful content.

 Talk about a content machine, Refactor Tactical’s blog is producing almost a post a day—really impressive stuff.
 While many of their blog posts are product overviews, there’s a lot for the common man to learn about tactics and gear.